Transfer Credit

 Maximize your transfer credit at Lakehead.

-If you are transferring from another post-secondary institution to Lakehead University, your previous course work completed from an accredited institution may be eligible for transfer credit at Lakehead.
-Transfer credit assessments are based on published transfer credit policies along with an examination of transfer credit guides, calendar course descriptions, detailed course outlines, precedent, and the advice of academic departments.
+If you are transferring from another post-secondary institution to Lakehead University, your previous course work completed at an accredited post-secondary institution may be eligible for transfer credit at Lakehead.
+Transfer credit assessments are based on published transfer credit policies along with an examination of transfer credit guides, calendar course descriptions, detailed course syllabi, precedent, and the advice of academic departments.

 Obtaining a Transfer Credit Evaluation: